FahadiF/Edge-Voice-Assistant/README.md

   resolved through a registry.
 Changing the language model is a setting, not a patch.
 - **It is honest about itself.** Asked to do something it cannot do, EVA says so instead of inventing an answer.

 ---

+## Who is EVA for?

+- **Privacy-conscious users:** Your voice and data never leave your machine.
+- **Offline AI enthusiasts:** Run a full conversational stack entirely locally.
+- **Developers & Researchers:** A hackable, modular architecture built in Python to experiment with local LLMs, TTS, and VAD.

+---